chrisbgvt/ecommerce-api/README.md

 X-Authorization: {token}
 ```

-In order for the `/contact` endpoint to send emails with mailjet, public and private keys need to be provided in env.js file:
+In order for the `/contact` endpoint to send emails with `mailjet`, public and private keys need to be provided in env.js file:
 ```
 exports.MJ_APIKEY_PUBLIC = 'your API key'
 exports.MJ_APIKEY_PRIVATE = 'your API secret'